 A Claim Information Representative will take your injury details and other information.
 The WCB has translation services available to help you speak to a WCB representative in the language of your choice.

 The Claims Information Centre is open from 8:00 a.m. to 7:00 p.m., Monday to Friday (except statutory holidays).

-You can also report an injury to the WCB by fax or mail.
+You can also report an injury to the WCB by fax, mail or email.